TrueLunacy/HolostreetsLatex/README.md

 You can override the title image by redefining the `\titleimage` command.

-You can remove the logo for Catalyst Game Labs from the title page by using the `no-cgl` class option.
+You can remove the logo for Catalyst Game Labs from the title page by using the `titlepage-no-cgl` class option.

+You can add the chapter background images to the title page to make it seamless with the title image by using the `titlepage-seamless` class option.

 You can change the colour scheme, Shadowrun title logo, and/or font setup with class options: